Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Introduction

 \section{Introduction}

-(Quantum) \it{Markov semigroups} are models for irreversible evolutions of (quantum) physical systems.
-Dilating a Markov semigroup, means embedding the irreversible system into a reversible one in such a way that the original irreversible evolution can be recovered by projecting down (via a \it{conditional expectation}) the reversible evolution to the subsystem.
+(Quantum) {\it Markov semigroups} are models for irreversible evolutions of (quantum) physical systems.
+Dilating a Markov semigroup, means embedding the irreversible system into a reversible one in such a way that the original irreversible evolution can be recovered by projecting down (via a {\it conditional expectation}) the reversible evolution to the subsystem.

-\it{Noises} are models for reversible systems containing a subsystem.
+{\it Noises} are models for reversible systems containing a subsystem.
 A noise is actually a reversible evolution on a ``big'' system with a conditional expectation onto a ``small'' subsystem that leaves the small system invariant.
-One may think of a simultaneous description of a reversible system and the small system, but with the \it{interaction} switched off.
+One may think of a simultaneous description of a reversible system and the small system, but with the {\it interaction} switched off.
 When the interaction is switched on, the dynamics of the compound system changes and leaves the small system no longer invariant.
 The projection back to the small subsystem produces irreversible behavior.

 Often, one tries to model the transition from the free dynamics (the noise) to the real dynamics by perturbation of the noise with a unitary cocycle.
-This is what we mean by a \it{Hudson-Parthasarathy dilation}.
-In practically all known examples, such cocycles have been obtained by means of a \it{quantum stochastic calculus}.
-The \it{stochastic generator} of the cocycle, is composed from the generator of the Markov semigroup.
-Often, it may be interpreted in terms of an \it{interaction Hamiltonian}.
-In these notes, we show in the case of $\sB(G)$ (the algebra of all bounded operators on a Hilbert space $G$) without using any calculus, that a Markov semigroup admits a Hudson-Parthasarathy dilation, if (and, in a sense, also only if) the Markov semigroup is \it{spatial}.
-The case of a Markov semigroup on a general von Neumann algebra (in particular, also on a commutative one, which corresponds to a classical dynamical system) will be discussed in Skeide \cite{Ske08p1}.
+This is what we mean by a {\it Hudson--Parthasarathy dilation}.
+In practically all known examples, such cocycles have been obtained by means of a {\it quantum stochastic calculus}.
+(See Remark~\ref{HPhisrem}.)
+The {\it stochastic generator} of the cocycle, is composed from the generator of the Markov semigroup.
+Often, it may be interpreted in terms of an {\it interaction Hamiltonian}.
+In these notes, we show in the case of $\sB(G)$ (the algebra of all bounded operators on a Hilbert space~$G$) without using any calculus, that a Markov semigroup admits a Hudson--Parthasarathy dilation if and only if the Markov semigroup is {\it spatial}.
+The case of a Markov semigroup on a general von Neumann algebra (in particular, also on a commutative one, which corresponds to a classical dynamical system) is discussed, later, in Skeide~\cite{Ske16}.\looseness=-1